nnobile/nnobile.github.io/_posts/2021-05-21-execution_context_this_arrow_vs_regular_functions.markdown

 **Execution Context**

-In order to talk about the concept of execution context, I am going to reference my` index.js` document as part of my JavaScript portfolio project as an example (see below):
+In order to talk about the concept of execution context, I am going to reference my `index.js` document that is part of my JavaScript portfolio project as an example (see below):

 ```document.addEventListener('DOMContentLoaded', () => {